AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-42960-->

-*  {{ site.data.var.ee }} now displays an informative error when an administrator with a read-only `pubs/media` tries to access the product details page for a product that includes images.
-Previously, {{ site.data.var.ee }} threw a PHP error.
+*  Adobe Commerce now displays an informative error when an administrator with a read-only `pubs/media` tries to access the product details page for a product that includes images.
+Previously, Adobe Commerce threw a PHP error.
 [GitHub-32819](https://github.com/magento/magento2/issues/32819)

 <!--- AC-853-->